-Many studies in decision making suggest that consumers might struggle to compare tariffs.
-Here we reference a subset to establish this point and to motivate the experimental design.
-Research in other domains finds evidence that decision making is prey to primacy effects: alternatives that are viewed first are evaluated more favourably than alternatives viewed later (e.g. Bruce and Papay, 1970, Belton and Sugden, 2018).
+Research in other domains finds evidence of primacy effects: alternatives that are viewed first are evaluated more favourably than alternatives viewed later (e.g. Bruce and Papay, 1970, Belton and Sugden, 2018).
 The order in which tariff options are presented may thus influence choices.
-Additionally, when preferences are uncertain, individuals may seek expert guidance to inform decision making (Beshears et al., 2008).
-Signalling to consumers that a particular tariff from a range is the "standard" may encourage take-up of that tariff.
-Although Hledik et al. (2017) failed to find a significant positive impact of promotional marketing messages in a binary switching task, an accreditation signal may be more influential when there are multiple choice options.
+Additionally, when preferences are uncertain, individuals may look to expert opinion to help inform decision making (Beshears et al., 2008).
+Signalling to consumers that a particular tariff from a range is the "standard" may encourage take up of that tariff.
+Yet Hledik et al. (2017) failed to find a significant positive impact of promotional marketing messages in a binary switching task for energy tariffs, although the potential salience of an accreditation signal may increase when comparisons are made against multiple choice options.